Kmcc01-creator/VulkanoApp/versiontracking/AST_BreakingChange_Goals.md

   - Automate the extraction of AST nodes and compare them across different dependency versions.

 - **Refactoring Suggestions**:

   - Propose code transformations based on detected AST patterns.
   - Provide automated or semi-automated suggestions for refactoring broken code paths.

+- **Performance Considerations**:
+  - Consider the potential performance overhead of AST analysis, especially for large codebases.
+Implement optimizations such as caching or incremental analysis to mitigate this.

 ---